 Accountable to: Head of Operational Marketing

-Location: Colchester/field based with some travel
+Location: Field based with some travel

-Direct reports: 2 Marketing Managers, 1 Marketing Executive and 1 Marketing Assistant
+Direct reports: 2 Marketing Managers

-Agency reports: Ownership of relationship with media buying agency

-Job summary: The Senior Marketing Manager (SMM) is responsible for supporting the operations and sales team in driving occupancy and increased AWF across the entire estate.
+Job summary: The Senior Marketing Manager (SMM) is responsible for supporting the operations and sales team in driving occupancy and increased average weekly fee (AWF) across the entire estate.
 With the support of the Head of Operational Marketing, the role is responsible for the development and delivery of marketing plans for focus homes and ad hoc marketing support for the core estate.
 This includes responsibility for the quality and performance of key marketing channels including digital, print production and advertising.

 Key Responsibilities: